Chutney: Anglo-Indian

-Anglo-Indians during the British Raj greatly liked chutneys and pickles, and prepared many kinds.
-For the pickled varieties, vegetables such as aubergines and bell peppers may be packed with chilies, mustard seed, and turmeric to give them a strong flavour; these may be cooked in mustard oil or sesame oil.
-Some fruits are prepared by pickling, soaking mangoes and limes in salty water in a pot which is left in the sun.
+In the 17th century, in the time of the East India Company, British travellers to India noticed the many pickles (achar) and chutneys.
+Sailors found that the preserve-like varieties were useful accompaniments to their maritime diet of salt meat and dry ship's biscuit.
+Quantities were brought home to Britain, whether by individual travellers or by merchants, soon to be copied by cooks.

+During the British Raj, the British in India prepared many kinds of chutney in their Anglo-Indian cuisine.
 For the sweet chutneys, fruits such as mango are cooked with sugar, vinegar, and spices.
 Uncooked chutneys use ingredients such as green coriander leaves and coconut, flavoured with chili, tamarind, and sugar; these are prepared afresh each day.

-Major Grey's Chutney, a sweet and spicy variety, was supposedly created by a likely apocryphal 19th-century British Army officer of the British Raj, adapting Indian cuisine to Anglo-Indian taste.
+Major Grey's Chutney, a sweet and spicy variety, was supposedly created by a 19th-century British Army officer of the British Raj, adapting Indian cuisine to Anglo-Indian taste.
 Its characteristic ingredients are mango, raisins, vinegar, lime juice, onion, tamarind extract, sweetening and spices.
 Several companies produce a Major Grey's Chutney, in India, the UK and the US.
 The formula was sold to Crosse and Blackwell, a major British food manufacturer, probably in the early 1800s.